-Ground gravity surveys on the Belfast-TeckMag Project are scheduled has commenced in Q1 2021 to follow up on selected preliminary anomalies generated from airborne geophysical survey.
+Ground gravity surveys on the Belfast-TeckMag Project commenced in January and was completed in March, 2021 to follow up on selected EM anomalies encountered by the V-TEM survey.
+Additional infill surveying was completed in May 2021 over high priority areas.